The eclipse that changed the world

 Exactly one hundred years ago, on this day, there was an eclipse of the sun.
 It could only be seen in the southern hemisphere — in Africa and South America.
 A number of scientists made the arduous, expensive journey, for a very specific reason.
 Which leads us to the slightly long-winded story I want to tell you today.
 To make it especially auspicious I will publish it at exactly 14:14h UTC.

-In the 17th century people had finally discovered that the sun was not circling a flat earth, and that the moon, planets and stars, and in fact the earth itself, were all spheres orbiting around the sun.
+In the 17th century people had finally discovered that the sun was not circling a flat earth, and that the planets, and in fact the earth itself, were all spheres orbiting around the sun.
 Nicolaus Copernicus and Johannes Kepler, assisted by the observational astronomers Tycho Brahe and Galileo Galilei, did the pioneering work, and in the later part of the century one of the smartest people who ever lived, defined the elliptical motion of the planets.

 It was Isaac Newton who figured everything out.
 To do this he had to discover and formulate the laws of gravity, and to invent calculus, an entire new branch of mathematics that was needed to work out the details.
 He also invented and constructed the first reflective telescope to check the validity of his calculations.